DARPin: Origin, structure and generation

-Libraries of DARPins with randomized potential target interaction residues, with diversities of over 10^{12} variants, have been generated at the DNA level.
+Libraries of DARPins with randomized potential target interaction residues have been generated at the DNA level.
 From these libraries, biochemists can select DARPins to bind the target of choice with picomolar affinity and specificity can be selected using ribosome display or phage display using signal sequences allowing cotranslational secretion.
 DARPins can be designed to act as receptor agonists, antagonists, inverse agonists, enzyme inhibitors, or simple target protein binders.

 Properties and potential benefits of DARPins

 DARPins are expressed in the cytoplasm of Escherichia coli at high levels (over 10 g/L in fermentation, 1 g/L in shake flask) in soluble form.
 The proteins exhibit high thermal and thermodynamic stability (denaturation midpoint: usually equilibrium unfolding: ∆G > 9.5 kcal/mol) increasing with increasing repeat number.
 DARPins are stable in human blood serum and can be engineered so as not to contain T-cell epitopes.

 Due to the high specificity, stability, potency and affinity, as well as their flexible architecture, DARPins have a rigid body-binding mode.
 Multi-specific or multivalent constructs made by genetic fusion suggest that fused DARPins have similar binding properties as single-domain DARPins.
 The absence of cysteines in the scaffold enables engineering of site-specific cysteines, allowing site-directed coupling of chemicals to the molecule.
 Non-natural amino acids can be introduced for the same purpose.

 Potentially, DARPins can provide clinical benefit by overcoming the limitations of conventional therapeutic approaches, which typically target a single disease pathway and thus may compromise efficacy.
 In many cases, the complexity of a disease results from the dysregulation of multiple pathways.
 DARPin technology can be leveraged to rapidly generate thousands of different "multi-DARPins" where the binding domains are connected (i.e., by linkers), thereby enabling the targeting of several disease pathways.
 DARPins and multi-DARPins can also be fused to non-DARPin elements, such as a toxin, to generate targeted therapeutics, and their manufacture is facilitated by the resistance of DARPins against aggregation.
 The diversity of formats and robustness of multi-DARPins facilitates an empirical approach (such as through outcome-based screening) to efficiently identify DARPins with potential activity in specific disease pathways.

 The potential benefits of DARPins are largely due to their structural and biophysical characteristics.
 Their small size (14-18 kDa) is thought to enable increased tissue penetration, and their high potency (<5-100 pM) makes DARPins active at low concentrations.
 DARPins are soluble at >100 g/L, and their high stability and solubility are considered desirable properties for drug compounds.
 DARPins can be produced rapidly and cost-efficiently (i.e., from E. coli).
 Their pharmacokinetic (PK) properties can be adjusted by fusion to half-life extending molecules, such as polyethylene glycol (PEG), or to DARPins binding to human serum albumin.
 Because of their favorable biophysical properties, DARPins are considered highly developable using standard processes, potentially exhibiting robust class behavior.